kobr4/g_hashcodes/README.md

 | redundancy.in              | 76971               | 87949                |
 | total score                | 199816              | 244491               |
 | Theoritical rank#cut-off   | 338/1054#58         | 203/1054#58          |

+## Hashcode Qualification 2015

+**Optimize a data center.**

+Given a schema of a data center and a list of available servers, the task is to optimize the layout of the data center to maximize its availability.
+We have written the solver in js without having made accurately measurement of the code execution.
+The results arrived at a score of around 383, either at the 30th place of ladder.